 It means you will have to present two or more ‘factors’ to securely sign into your account.
 This can include your password along with an OTP received via SMS, or your password along with your fingerprint, for example.
 There are also apps you can download to generate app-specific login codes for authentication.
 Even though 2FA is not completely failproof since it’s still vulnerable to man-in-the-middle and phishing attacks, it’s way better than a single-factor system of logging in.

 Ok, so this one can be tough as it means remembering which password you’ve used and where, but not doing it is one of the easiest ways hackers use to break in.
 Think about it; you could be in big trouble if you use the same password on a less secure site as you do for your banking login.
 If you’re running out of ideas for your passwords, you can use a password generator to help you out.

 3. Stick to secure and trusted websites

 Websites that use SSL encryption to protect communications between you and them are much harder to hack.
 If you think about it, it makes sense to enter your information on secure sites only.
 For example, if you enjoy playing casino games online, you’ll know how much information you have to enter to set up your account.
-Just because an online casino offers a huge selection of online slots and games, it does not mean you should give up your information blindly.
-The best online casinos — and portals that process payments or require you to set up an account with personally identifying information — will be running encrypted connections to protect your data.
+Just because an online casino offers a huge selection of online slots and games, for example, it does not mean you should give up your information blindly.
+Well-secured portals that process payments or require you to set up an account with personally identifying information will be running encrypted connections to protect your data.
 Make sure the URL starts with an HTTPS.
 If you provide your payment information to a non-secure website, you can expect that someone out there will get their hands on it at some point.